vertexproject/synapse/docs/synapse/deploymentguide.rst

     or docker/kubernetes port mapping, you will need to use ``ssl://`` based URIs and specify ``hostname``, ``certname``, and ``ca`` parameters which match the service's AHA registration info.
-You will also need to specify a specific ``--dmon-port`` option when using the  ``synapse.tools.aha.provision.service`` command to provision the services with static ports that you can provide mappings too.
+You will also need to specify a specific ``--dmon-port`` option when using the  ``synapse.tools.aha.provision.service`` command to provision the services with static ports that you can provide mappings to.

 Choose an AHA Network Name
 --------------------------